zachmullen/label-studio/docs/source/templates/audio_classification.md

 ## Supported data types

 Audio files such as .mp3 or .wav files.

+See how to [import data](/guide/tasks.html) or [sync data from external storage](/guide/storage.html).

 ## Labeling configuration